Using Kafka

 To run Apache Kafka locally we will use three containers (Kafka, Zookeeper, Kafdrop) organized inside a file called “docker Compose”.

 After starting the containers, wait a few minutes and use any Apache Kafka-compatible tool to connect using tcp port 29092.
-To make it easier to test in the development environment, this docker Compose file comes with the Kafdrop tool.
+To make it easier to test in the development environment, this docker Compose file features the Kafdrop tool.

-Follow the steps below to get started with kafka:
+Follow the steps below to start using kafka:

 - Clone the repository